lineality/Online_Voting_Using_One_Time_Pads/README.md

 4. Is it possible for a voting-office to securely receive a completed ballot from the voter over a network (online)? [including: verifying what ballot was used, verifying who submitted the ballot, checking for over errors in filling out the ballot]

 ## Questions that are NOT the focus of this project include the following:
-1. NOT: Can online voting be absolutely effortless and perfectly ecstatic as an experience?
+1. NOT: Can online voting be an absolutely effortless and perfectly ecstatic experience?
-2. NOT: Can a person outside of the voting process be provably safe from any voter intimidation, coercion, brainwashing, threats, harassment, discouragement, etc?
+2. NOT: Can a person outside of the direct-voting-process be provably safe from any voter intimidation, coercion, brainwashing, threats, harassment, discouragement, etc?
 3. NOT: Can a person make no mistakes while filling out their ballot?
 (Though some additional safeguards from this have been successfully used in some states.)
 4. NOT: Can the physical offices of staff be absolutely impenetrable to a physical breakin or loss of records due to causes such as fires.
 5. NOT: Can hecklers and trolls be prevented from criticizing, slandering, and defaming, the election and election process even when or where there is nothing legitimate to criticize?